 Being a diabetic means paying attention to your food choices.
 But, it does not only mean paying attention to your food choices.
 To put it simply, being a diabetic means having to think about the way your body functions with every choice you make.
 This is something no other group of people has to incorporate into their lives.
 Every bite of food eaten, how much or how little, becomes an issue for the diabetic.
 When, how, and how much you exercise is critical.
 Instead of your body functioning for you, you must function on your own.
 As of now, there is no cure in sight.
 So, this is for the rest of your life or until someone discovers a cure.
 This is why diabetes can bring on difficult emotions.
 This is why we must learn to cope.

-As soon as we learn we have diabetes, we are faced with fear.
+According to Diabetes Strong, as soon as we learn we have diabetes, we are faced with fear.
 That is a natural response to any illness.
 Usually, when we grow to understand what we are facing, it subsides.
 As the illness changes over time, the fear can try to crawl back into our minds, but we simply remind ourselves that we have control and the help of medical professionals to guide us.
 Here are some issues that often induce fear and steps you can take to stop it in its tracks:

 - Speak to your doctor.
 Ask your doctor to refer you to a training center to teach you how to understand the signs of high and low blood sugar, the effects of exercise, over and under-eating, and the various ways to begin to track yourself.